-3) Workplace, Community and Social (cont'd)
+3) Social (cont'd)

-(ii) Employee wellness
+ii) Employee wellness and human rights

-The Group places great attention on the well-being and benefits of the workforce.
-The Group grants a wide range of monetary and non-monetary benefits which includes numerous forms of paid leave, medical care as well as other benefits such as travelling allowances.
+The Group believes employees are the key assets to drive the Group's success.
+The Group complied with minimum wage standards and laws to ensure that all employees receive fair compensation for their work.
+The Group places great attention on the well-being and benefits of the workforce by granting a wide range of monetary and non-monetary benefits which includes numerous forms of paid leave, medical care as well as other benefits such as travelling allowances.
 These benefits are consistently evaluated alongside industry best practices.
 Wages and remuneration across the Group correspond with their job strengths, experience, qualifications, performance and industry benchmarks.

-The Group has also complied with minimum wage standards and laws.
-Accommodations provided to its foreign workers meet the local regulatory standards and are well-equipped to meet basic living needs.
+The Group provides a safe and healthy working environment for employees by implementing safety protocols to protect employees.
+Accommodations provided to our foreign workers meet the local regulatory standards and are well-equipped to meet basic living needs.

-(iii) Workplace Diversity
+iii) Workplace diversity